smazysiestekjuz/recursion/readme.md

-Program whose task is to raise to power
+Program whose task is to raise to power.
+Finding successive terms of Fibonacci sequences using recursive function